 The English Department does not have any one specific course, or set of specific courses, that all majors/minors must take.
-Instead, majors and minors make their choices from a wide variety of courses at the first-year seminar, 100-, 200-, and 300-level.
+Instead, majors and minors make their choices from a wide variety of courses at the first-year seminar, 1000-, 2000-, and 3000-level.
 Each year, the English Department offers a reasonable number of courses at each of these levels.
-Typically, we offer more than five first-year seminars, four 100-level courses, and three or four 300-level seminars a year.
-The rest of our courses are at the 200-level.
-Because our majors must take three courses in British Literature written before 1800, each semester we offer three or four courses that will satisfy this requirement (these may be at the 200- or 300-level).
+Typically, we offer more than five first-year seminars, four 100-level courses, and three or four 3000-level seminars a year.
+The rest of our courses are at the 2000-level.
+Because our majors must take three courses in British Literature written before 1800, each semester we offer three or four courses that will satisfy this requirement (these may be at the 2000- or 3000-level).

-Each student must take one first-year seminar (English 10-29) or introductory course (English 104-110), either of which will serve as a prerequisite to further study in the major.
+Each student must take one first-year seminar or introductory course, either of which will serve as a prerequisite to further study in the major.

 At least three of the ten courses must be chosen from offerings in British and Irish literature before 1800.
 These are courses in Old English and Medieval literature, Renaissance literature, and the literature of the Restoration and the Eighteenth Century.
 The individual courses that satisfy this requirement are identified by a note in the course description.
 Only one of these three courses may be a Shakespeare drama course, and only one may be a Chaucer course.
 Only one transfer course may count toward this requirement.

-Classes of 2014, 2015, and 2016: One of the ten courses must be chosen from offerings in literature of the Americas.
-The individual courses that satisfy this requirement are identified by a note in the course description.
-Also, each student must take at least one advanced seminar in the department (any English 300-level course).
+Also, each student must take at least one advanced (3000-level) seminar in the department.
 Students may, when appropriate, also count the advanced seminar toward one of the requirements listed above.
 Transfer credits will not count for the advanced seminar requirement.

-The remaining courses may be selected from the foregoing and/or first-year seminars; Introductory or Advanced Creative Writing; 200 and/or 300 Literary Analysis; Independent Study; and 401-402 (Advanced Independent Study/Honors).
-No more than two courses may come from the department's roster of first-year seminars and 100-level courses; no more than two creative writing courses will count toward the major.
+The remaining courses may be selected from the foregoing and/or first-year seminars; Introductory or Advanced Creative Writing; 2000 and/or 3000 Literary Analysis; Independent Study; and Advanced Independent Study/Honors.
+No more than two courses may come from the department's roster of first-year seminars and introductory level courses; no more than two creative writing courses will count toward the major.

 As one of two courses outside the department, one upper-level course in film studies may be counted toward the major; courses in expository writing, journalism, and communication are not eligible for major credit.
 Credit toward the major for advanced literature courses in another language, provided that the works are read in that language, must be arranged with the chair.